 - Timber decay on window sills and frames

 - Slide mechanisms, sash cord pulleys and weights

 - Glass and putty repairs

 We make sure that each client benefits from a comprehensive professional repair and restoration service in Brighton and across the South East.
 Contact us today to find out more.

 Sash Window Renovation

-Sash Window Experts have many years’ experience in the renovation of period properties in Brighton, Hove and beyond.
+Sash Window Experts have many years of experience in the renovation of period properties in Brighton, Hove and beyond.
 We will do everything we possibly can to ensure that the installation of alternative contemporary windows in your home is not required.

 Whether your property features Victorian, Edwardian or Georgian sash windows, we can restore your old windows back to their former glory by improving the old or worn-out frames and fittings.
-Our craftsmen combine classic and modern techniques, such as specialist moulding facilities to maintain the original design and installing double glazed window panes.
+Our craftsmen combine classic and modern techniques, such as specialist moulding facilities to maintain the original design and install double-glazed window panes.

 Thanks to our meticulous sash window renovation methods, we are able to substantially prolong the lifespan of your home’s period features.
 That way, Sash Window Experts deliver the best of both worlds: professionally restored and renovated sash windows that have been improved to a very high modern standard, making them fit for the homes of today and tomorrow.